feathr-ai/feathr/docs/how-to-guides/sparksql-source-notes.md

 ```

 When using SparkSQL table as data source, you need to make sure the table can be accessed by Spark session as the Feathr job.

+Similarly, tables in Blob storages can also be used as this `SparkSQLSrouce` when using synapse as spark provider.